Class 10 Geography: Chapter 08 India: Resource Wealth of India - Questions and Answers

 • Haldia - West Bengal

-• Kolkata - West Bengal
+• Kolkata - West Bengal54.
+Air transport

 The air traffic in India is under the control of the Airport Authority of India.
 There